Jenutka/titanic_php/README.md

 - [Conclusion](#conclusion)

-An example Rubix ML project that predicts which passengers survived the Titanic shipwreck using a Random Forest clasiffier and a very famous dataset from a [Kaggle competition] (https://www.kaggle.com/competitions/titanic).
+An example Rubix ML project that predicts which passengers survived the Titanic shipwreck using a Random Forest clasiffier and a very famous dataset from a [Kaggle competition](https://www.kaggle.com/competitions/titanic).
 In this tutorial, you'll learn about classification and advanced preprocessing techniques.
 By the end of the tutorial, you'll be able to submit your own predictions to the Kaggle competition.

 - **Difficulty:** Medium
 - **Training time:** Minutes